On the Prime Graph Question for Integral Group Rings of 4-primary groups I

 \section{General Results}

 In this section we prove general results, independent of the special class of $4$-primary groups.
 These results turn out however to be very useful for this class of groups. \begin{lemma} Let $G$ be a finite group, $N$ a normal subgroup and $p$ a prime.
 Assume $N$ contains exactly one conjugacy class of elements of order $p$, the $p$-rank of $G/N$ is 1 and that $G/N$ possesses a representation $D$ over a field of characteristic coprime to $p$ such that a $p$-element of $G/N$ is in the center, but not in the kernel of $D$.
+Assume moreover, that any two groups of order $p$ which do not lie in $N$ are conjugate in $G$.
 Then units of order $p$ in $\V(\mathbb{Z}G)$ are rationally conjugate to elements of $G$. \end{lemma}

 \begin{proof} Let $u \in \V(\mathbb{Z} G)$ be a unit of order $p$.
 Let $C$ be the conjugacy class of elements of order $p$ contained in $N$.
 If this is the only class of elements of order $p$ in $G$, then we are done.
 So assume there are classes $K_1, ..., K_{p-1}$ of elements of order $p$ in $G \setminus N$ such that $K_1^j = K_j$, this is possible by the assumptions on $G$.
 We have